CodezPoet/code_examples/README.md

 # Code Examples

 In this repository there are code examples for job applications.
+Different frameworks, cms, and projects can use different coding conventions.
+Some examples may use different coding conventions, however within each example a consistent coding style was chosen.
+The same goes for comments.

 ## Table of Contents